MagNet-DL/magnet/README.md

 # Be Unstuck

-We at MagNet know exactly how it can wrench you gut when you catch a Deep Learning bug.
+We at MagNet know exactly how it can wrench your gut when you catch a Deep Learning bug.

 Sometimes you leave the project out of frustration.